Skip to main content

 State Season Type Dates Weapon

-Alaska General Sep 1 – Jun 30 Rifle, bow, muzzleloader Arizona General Aug 23 – Dec 31 Rifle, bow, muzzleloader Arkansas General Nov 2 – Nov 30 Rifle, bow, muzzleloader California General Oct 11 – Dec 28 Rifle, bow, muzzleloader Colorado Archery + Rifle Sep 2 – Nov 20 Rifle, muzzleloader, bow Connecticut General Sep 10 – Dec 1 Rifle, bow, shotgun Georgia General Sep 13 – Jan 10 Rifle, bow, muzzleloader Idaho General Aug 30 – Nov 30 Rifle, muzzleloader, bow Kentucky General Nov 22 – Dec 6 Rifle, bow, muzzleloader Maine Bait + Dog + General Aug 25 – Nov 29 Rifle, bow, muzzleloader Maryland General Oct 21 – Oct 25 Rifle, bow, shotgun, muzzleloader Michigan Bait + General Sep 6 – Oct 26 Rifle, bow, muzzleloader Minnesota General Sep 1 – Oct 18 Rifle, bow, muzzleloader Montana Spring + Fall Apr 15 – Nov 30 Rifle, muzzleloader, bow New Hampshire General Sep 1 – Nov 1 Rifle, bow, muzzleloader New Jersey Archery + Firearm Oct 7 – Dec 14 Bow, shotgun, muzzleloader New Mexico General Aug 16 – Nov 30 Rifle, muzzleloader, bow New York Archery + Firearm Sep 7 – Dec 21 Bow, shotgun, rifle, muzzleloader North Carolina General Oct 13 – Jan 1 Rifle, bow, muzzleloader Oregon General Aug 1 – Dec 31 Rifle, muzzleloader, bow Pennsylvania General Nov 22 – Nov 26 Rifle, bow, shotgun, muzzleloader Tennessee General Oct 13 – Jan 1 Rifle, bow, muzzleloader Utah General Aug 3 – Nov 15 Rifle, muzzleloader, bow Vermont General Sep 1 – Nov 14 Rifle, bow, muzzleloader Virginia Archery + Firearm Oct 4 – Jan 3 Bow, rifle, muzzleloader Washington General Aug 1 – Nov 15 Rifle, muzzleloader, bow West Virginia Archery + Firearm Sep 29 – Dec 31 Bow, rifle, shotgun, muzzleloader Wisconsin Bait + Hound + General Sep 3 – Oct 13 Rifle, bow, muzzleloader Wyoming General Sep 1 – Nov 30 Rifle, muzzleloader, bow
+Alaska General Sep 1 – Jun 30 Rifle, bow, muzzleloader Arizona General Aug 23 – Dec 31 Rifle, bow, muzzleloader Arkansas General Nov 2 – Nov 30 Rifle, bow, muzzleloader California Archery + General Aug 16 – Dec 28 Rifle, bow, muzzleloader Colorado Archery + Rifle Sep 2 – Nov 20 Rifle, muzzleloader, bow Connecticut General Sep 10 – Dec 1 Rifle, bow, shotgun Georgia General Sep 13 – Jan 10 Rifle, bow, muzzleloader Idaho General Aug 30 – Nov 30 Rifle, muzzleloader, bow Kentucky General Nov 22 – Dec 6 Rifle, bow, muzzleloader Maine Bait + Dog + General Aug 25 – Nov 29 Rifle, bow, muzzleloader Maryland General Oct 21 – Oct 25 Rifle, bow, shotgun, muzzleloader Michigan Bait + General Sep 6 – Oct 26 Rifle, bow, muzzleloader Minnesota General Sep 1 – Oct 18 Rifle, bow, muzzleloader Montana Spring + Fall Apr 15 – Nov 30 Rifle, muzzleloader, bow New Hampshire General Sep 1 – Nov 1 Rifle, bow, muzzleloader New Jersey Archery + Firearm Oct 7 – Dec 14 Bow, shotgun, muzzleloader New Mexico General (OTC) Aug 16 – Nov 30 Rifle, muzzleloader, bow New York Archery + Firearm Sep 7 – Dec 21 Bow, shotgun, rifle, muzzleloader North Carolina General Oct 13 – Jan 1 Rifle, bow, muzzleloader Oregon General Aug 1 – Dec 31 Rifle, muzzleloader, bow Pennsylvania General Nov 22 – Nov 26 Rifle, bow, shotgun, muzzleloader Tennessee General Oct 13 – Jan 1 Rifle, bow, muzzleloader Utah General Aug 3 – Nov 15 Rifle, muzzleloader, bow Vermont General Sep 1 – Nov 14 Rifle, bow, muzzleloader Virginia Archery + Firearm Oct 4 – Jan 3 Bow, rifle, muzzleloader Washington General Aug 1 – Nov 15 Rifle, muzzleloader, bow West Virginia Firearms (Split) + Archery Aug 30 – Dec 31 Bow, rifle, shotgun, muzzleloader Wisconsin Bait + Hound + General Sep 3 – Oct 13 Rifle, bow, muzzleloader Wyoming General Sep 1 – Nov 30 Rifle, muzzleloader, bow

 FAQ